 Wood himself was a cross-dresser, and the film is his plea for tolerance.
-It often considered one of the worst films ever made.
+It is often considered one of the worst films ever made.
 However, it has become a cult film due to its low-budget production values and idiosyncratic style.

 Written and directed by Ed D. Wood Jr. (Plan 9 from Outer Space; Night of the Ghouls; Bride of the Monster; et al) the movie features Bela Lugosi and Wood’s then-girlfriend Dolores Fuller.

 Glen or Glenda was apparently shot in just four days and was loosely inspired by the gender reassignment surgery of Christine Jorgensen, which made national headlines in the U.S. in 1952.
 Posters for the film publicize the movie as being based on Jorgensen.
 George Weiss, a Hollywood producer of low-budget films, commissioned a movie to exploit it.
 Originally Weiss made Jorgensen several offers to appear in the film, but these were turned down.
 Wood convinced Weiss that his own transvestism made him the perfect director despite his modest resume.
 Wood was given the job, but instead made a movie about transvestism.

 Wood persuaded Lugosi, who by this point in his career was almost penniless and addicted to morphine, to appear in the movie.
 Lugosi’s scenes were shot at the Jack Miles Studios in Los Angeles.
 He was reportedly paid $5000 for the role, although some stories state the actual amount was only $1000.
 Lugosi is credited as “Scientist”, a character whose purpose is unclear.
 He acts as a sort of narrator but gives no narration relevant to the plot; that job is reserved for the film’s primary narrator, Timothy Farrell.